jsoviedo/starwars/README.md

 # Check out the star wars app

-You can visit the app at https://jsoviedo.github.io/starwars/ and test it, we would love to hear your feddback
+You can visit the app at https://jsoviedo.github.io/starwars/ and test it, we would very much love to hear your feedback!

 # Collaborators